JackDickman/radius-authentication/README.md

 Description:	The program runs as either client or server, depending on the whether the -h option is present.
 		If server, the password-file is opened and the servers listens on a listen port number given after the -p flag.
 If client, the username and password given after the -h flag are authenticated to the server, and YES or NO is printed.
+This is a simplified implementation of what is described in RFC 2865.

 Targets:	build, test-server, test-client, clean